 Pupils can use their phones (or purchase phone cards) to call home in the evenings.
 There is also the opportunity to e-mail or Skype too.
 We are always delighted to welcome parents to the school to see their children take part in musical and dramatic productions as well as sporting matches.

-The Headmaster has overall responsibility for boarding at Riddlesworth Hall and is assisted by 1 full-time Head of Boarding, 3 full-time boarding assistants and ably assisted on Sunday trips by our academic teachers too.
+The Head of Boarding has overall responsibility for boarding at Riddlesworth Hall and is ably assisted on Sunday trips by our academic teachers too.
 We feel this works tremendously well as it allows pupils and teachers alike to personally get to know each other outside the classroom.
 The staff:pupil ratio is kept deliberately low to provide the boarders with every opportunity to benefit from high quality interaction with their teachers and support staff.

 All full time boarders can contact home daily should they wish.
 They have access to Skype and telephones during their free time each evening and after lunch each day to coincide with the variety of times zones all over the world.
 Parents of overseas boarders can enjoy following their children’s activities through the school Facebook account found on our home-page.